pingswept/me30-website/content/notes/arduino-programming.md

 The next step is to plug in your Arduino with the USB cable.
 When you plug it in, you should see a green light on the board light up, showing that the Arduino is getting electricity.
 Depending on how your Arduino was manufactured or last used, some of the yellow lights on the board might also light up.
 That's okay.

 Once the board powers up, it's time to load new code on it.
 In the Arduino program, select `File > Examples > 01.Basics > Blink`.
-This will open a file containing a short program that blinks the yellow LED labeled "L" on the Arduino in a 1 second on, 1 second off pattern forever (or until you load a new program).
+This will open a file containing a short program that blinks the yellow LED on the Arduino in a 1 second on, 1 second off pattern forever (or until you load a new program).

 To compile the program and load it onto the Arduino, click the upload button, which is circled in the screenshot below.
 (If you hover over a button with the mouse pointer, the function of the button appears in the top bar.)